-LongTail Ventures is incubating new businesses outside traditional ventures, by exploring real-world problems, then, creating solutions and software.
-Focused on developing startup models and product offerings in an incubated pathway for people starting businesses without having to raise venture capital.
-Designing paths for people without college degrees who are interested in entrepreneurship to do meaningful work with impact.
-Currently exploring Outdoor Events, Workplace Design, and Urban Landscaping.
+LongTail Ventures is incubating new businesses - across the long tail of the distribution curve - outside traditional venture models, by exploring real-world problems, then, creating solutions and software.
+Focused on developing startup models and product offerings in an incubated pathway for people starting businesses without raising venture capital.
+Designing paths for people without college degrees who are interested in entrepreneurship in order to do meaningful work with impact.
+Currently exploring NextGen Events, Distributed Workplace Design, and Carbon Positive Landscapes.

 Distributed Workplace Design

 Evolving spaces around the changing nature of work

 The LongTail Building restoration was a team effort in reimagining the use of indoor and outside spaces.
 The project was done by Studio Mayo architects (American Institute of Architects | 2018 KY Merit Award), Lichtefeld Construction, Sweet Carpentry of Kentuckiana (boutique carpenter), and Slugger City Signs (artist at Kentucky College of Art & Design) and Mighty Fine Signs (Ghost Sign specialist from Portland, OR).
 Historic signs on the building’s exterior were preserved and restored by hand, based on the University of Louisville’s archival photos, all commemorating the history of the city and space.